-There were no material changes in our market risk exposure during the thirteen week period ended November 27, 2021.
-We continue to expect to experience logistics challenges in our supply chain as well as higher raw material and logistics costs in fiscal year 2022.
-We instituted a price increase effective in September 2021, the first month of our fiscal year 2022, which management believes, along with productivity initiatives, will enable us to continue to invest in projects that drive growth.
+There were no material changes in our market risk exposure during the thirteen week period ended May 28, 2022.
+We continue to expect to experience logistics challenges in our supply chain as well as higher raw material, freight, and logistics costs in fiscal year 2022 and expect this to continue into fiscal year 2023.
+We instituted a price increase effective in September 2021, the first month of our fiscal year 2022.
+Additionally, in April 2022 management announced our plans to institute a price increase effective late in our fiscal fourth quarter of 2022.
+Management believes these price increases, along with productivity initiatives, will enable us to continue to invest in projects that drive growth.
 We are continuing to assess available alternatives to mitigate potential input cost inflation for fiscal year 2022.
 For a discussion of our market risks, see "Quantitative and Qualitative Disclosures About Market Risk" in Part II, Item 7A of our Annual Report.